google/pytype/docs/errors.md

 f(42.0)  # wrong-arg-types
 ```

+If you are seeing a Non-Iterable String Error, please see
+[FAQ][pytype-faq].

 If you believe you are seeing this error due to a bug on pytype's end, see
 [this section][pyi-stub-files] for where the type information we use is located.